This document outlines key IT policy statements.

-- Each user is given an initial quota of 10GB for their home directory (some older accounts may still have a 8GB quota, only 5% of users currently exceed the 10GB limit, and no user exceeds 50GB).
+- Each user is given an initial quota of ~15GB for their home directory (only ~7% of users currently exceed the ~15GB limit, and no user exceeds 60GB).

-- Each user has an initial mail quota of 10GB (many users will typically only ever use up to 1GB of mail storage, only 2% of user current exceed the 10GB default limit, and no user exceeds 30GB).
+- Each user has an initial mail quota of 10GB (many users will typically only ever use up to 5GB of mail storage, only ~5% of user current exceed the 10GB default limit, and no user exceeds 60GB).

 - All users can request additional home directory and/or mail quota by emailing email@example.com stating how much they need and why.